Optimizing Sparse SYK: Preliminaries

 \subsection{Fermionic Hamiltonians}

-Our problem of interest is in finding the maximal energy state of a system of $n$ fermionic modes (e.g., electron orbitals) with low-degree interactions. \begin{problem}[Degree-$q$ fermionic Hamiltonian optimization] Given even integer $q$ and the fermionic Hamiltonian find the maximum eigenvalue $\lambda_{\max}(H) = \max_{\psi} \braket{\psi|H|\psi}$. \end{problem}
+Our problem of interest is in finding the maximal energy of a system of $n$ fermionic modes (e.g., electron orbitals) with low-degree interactions.
+Typically, in physics, we aim to find the \emph{minimal} energy, but due to the symmetry in the problem, we will focus on the equivalent problem of finding the maximum energy. \begin{problem}[Degree-$q$ fermionic Hamiltonian optimization] Given an even integer $q$ and the fermionic Hamiltonian